has5aan/scaffold/docs/container-architecture.md

 ## Infrastructure Container

-The infrastructure container (`src/platforms/containers.js`) creates shared infrastructure instances:
+The infrastructure container (`src/platforms/containers.js`) creates shared infrastructure instances, like logger, database, cache, file storage, etc.

-- Database connection (knex instance)
-- Cache client (Redis)
-- Logger instance
-- Common container instance
-- Domain container instances (e.g., exampleContainer for domains that need them)

 These instances are created once and shared across the application.